ivan-guerra/programmador.com/content/posts/base-conversion.md

 }
 ```

-I use a stack to process the digits in the number from right to left.
-The
+A stack processes the digits in the number from right to left.
+The algorithm
-algorithm pops characters off the stack into a `group` string.
-When that `group`
+pops characters off the stack into a `group` string.
+When that `group` string
-string hits the `grouping` limit, we save it off in the `groups` vector and
+hits the `grouping` limit, it's saved off in the `groups` vector and `group` is
-reset `group`.
+reset.
 Rinse and repeat.

-Since we process from right to left, there's a reversal that needs to happen for
+Processing happens from right to left meaning there's a reversal that needs to
-each `group` string and for the entire `groups` vector, otherwise, the digits
+happen for each `group` string and for the entire `groups` vector.
+Without this
-would be backwards in the output.
+reversal, the digits come out backwards in the output.

 C++ doesn't have a nice `join()` method like Python.
-Instead, we get to use the
+Instead, you get to use the
 beautiful `std::accumulate` API to concatenate each string in `groups` using a
-single space as a seperator.
+single space as a separator.
 The concatenated string is the output of the
 function.

 ## Testing the Implementation

-At this point, we have a working conversion utility!
+At this point, you have a working conversion utility!
 The rest of the
 implementation focuses on command line argument parsing and input validation.
 You can check out the full source linked at the end of this article if you're
 interested in those bits.